-Former Trump University Student Wants Out Of 25 M Settlement And Seeks Trial
+Former Trump University Student Wants Out Of $25 Million Settlement, Seeks Trial

 “We think the judge will rule for us.
 Then the question is, do the defendants want to blow up the whole deal and go to trial, or do they want to hold on to the deal and allow some number of opt outs.”

-If Judge Curiel allows Sherri Simpson’s case to move forward individually, there are potential ramifications for others in the class action.
-The 25 million dollar settlement, which has not yet been paid to the victims, could be delayed.
+If Judge Curiel allows Sherri Simpson’s case to move forward individually, there are potential ramifications for others in the class-action.
+The $25 million settlement, which has not yet been paid to the victims, could be delayed.
 Politico reports that the entire Trump University settlement could be called into question.

 Politico also reports that Sherri Simpson isn’t the only victim of the business known as Trump University that has opted out of the settlement.
 Thirteen other former consumers of the business have opted out and may still bring individual suits against President Trump.